ReactiveHTML/rimmel/README.md

 With RML/Rimmel you can treat most DOM elements as sources, sinks, or both.

-## Stream Processing
-Sources normally emit raw data, not meant to display in a UI (e.g.: a `ScrollEvent` or a `MouseEvent`), so what we do is to process and format them.
-RxJS comes with a comprehensive set of utility functions to transform data streams, so Rimmel doesn't offer any.
-This enables you to choose any

 ## Event Sources
 Rimmel supports event listeners from all DOM elements.
 Static values are treated as non-observable values and no data-binding will be created.